sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 canonical_url: https://kmcd.dev/posts/internet-map-2026
 ---

 For the past few years, I’ve been trying to make the physical reality of the Internet visible with my [Internet Infrastructure Map](https://map.kmcd.dev).
 This map shows the network of undersea fiber-optic cables along with peering bandwidth, grouped by city.
 I update the map annually, but I don’t want to just pull the latest data and call it a day.
-In this post I discuss how the map changed for this year and what I did to make it happen, but you can skip to the good part by viewing it here: **[map.kmcd.dev](https://map.kmcd.dev)**.
+In this post I discuss how the map evolved this year and what I did to make it happen, but you can skip to the good part by viewing it here: **[map.kmcd.dev](https://map.kmcd.dev)**.

 For the 2026 edition, I wanted to better answer the question: where does the Internet *actually* live?
 By layering on BGP routing tables alongside physical infrastructure data, I’m now closer to answering that question.